 Operationally speaking, this is made possible by pilots having methodological rigour.
-LDT4SSC proposes a development methodology with four stages: (1) Explore, (2) Validate, (3) Define and (4) Implement across three thematic dimensions: governance, value creation and technical implementation.
+LDT4SSC, building on the DS4SSCC initiative, proposes a development methodology with four stages: (1) Explore, (2) Validate, (3) Define and (4) Implement across three thematic dimensions: governance, value creation and technical implementation.
 The LDT4SSC consortium supports pilots in the operational implementation of this method with a set of activities and workshops.
 This methodology covers various topics, namely: